anymod/guide/docs/guide/image-gallery.md

 ## From the library

-Anymod has dozens of galleries to choose from in the [library](https://anymod.com/library?tag=galleries).
+AnyMod has dozens of galleries to choose from in the [library](https://anymod.com/library?tag=galleries).

 To add a gallery, choose from the library and click the "Clone" button in the top corner: